Ready to learn a few secrets to aging well? Here’s what you can do to nourish the mind, body, and soul as you progress through life.

 MORE READING & WRITING!

-A recent study from The American Academy of Neurology showed that participating in activities throughout life that involved seeking or processing information, such as reading and writing, experienced a slower rate of cognitive decline than those who had not engaged in those activities.
+A study from The American Academy of Neurology showed that participating in activities throughout life that involved seeking or processing information, such as reading and writing, experienced a slower rate of cognitive decline than those who had not engaged in those activities.
 Mental stimulation early in life correlated to a 32% slower rate of decline in old age, but those who had done stimulating activity infrequently as children had a 42 percent faster rate of decline late in life.

-Just make sure you enjoy it!
+Tip: Find an activity that stimulates your mind.
+Reading, writing, puzzles, sudoku, you choose…just make sure you enjoy it!
 Start with just 10 minutes a day.

 7. EAT GOOD FATS